AdamNixon/Warwick/README.md

 During my thesis I implemented some other problems.
 These are not relevant to my thesis and I am currently undecided if to upload.
 Such schemes include mean curvature flow
-      using standard method, BGN or Elliot-Fritz
+      using standard method, BGN or Elliot-Fritz.
   ALE SFEM with full coupling